Quick links

 Request Information

-Quantitative Methods Program Curriculum
+Quantitative Methods & Data Analytics Program Curriculum

-You will take three required core courses in Quantitative Methods and Data Analytics during the 33-hour program.
+You will take three required core courses in Quantitative Methods & Data Analytics during the 33-hour program.
 Additionally, you will take one required hour of seminar activity, two required hours of internship activity and seven additional courses, one of which may be a content course outside the QMDA program, and one QMDA course outside of the Psychology and Human Development Department.

 - While most students attend the program full-time, a part-time option is offered where students are expected to enroll in at least one course per semester.